MoReeseMo/BB10-Cascades-Samples/BBM Carousel/readme.md

 8. The application will now install and launch on your device if not you might have to set up your environment: http://developer.blackberry.com/cascades/documentation/getting_started/setting_up.html

+##Running the example in corporate perimeter (BlackBerry Balance Enabled devices):

+1. Build, sign, and export the project (Create the .bar file)
+2. Add it to the BlackBerry Device Server.
+3. Add it to a software configuration.
+2. Apply the software configuration to the user account you are testing with.
+[BlackBerry Device Service Documentation](http://docs.blackberry.com/en/admin/subcategories/?userType=2&category=BlackBerry+Device+Service)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.